Sindh High Court: Judges of Sindh High Court

-High Court of Sindh is headed by a Chief Justice.
-The bench consist of Justices and additional judges and the retirement age of Chief Justice and Justices is 62 years.
-The Additional Judges are initially appointed for one year, after that their services could either be extended or they could be confirmed or they are retired.
-The current Chief Justice of Sindh High Court is Muhammad Junaid Ghaffar.
+The High Court of Sindh is headed by a Chief Justice.
+The bench consist of justices and additional judges and the retirement age of the Chief Justice and justices is 62 years.
+The additional judges are initially appointed for one year, and after that their services could either be extended, or they could be confirmed.
+The current Chief Justice of Sindh High Court is Zafar Ahmed Rajput.